-The papers seem to be filled with news on breakthroughs in the science of anti aging, longevity etc. Web sites bombard the reader with tips and information on living longer and preventing aging.
-Anti aging seems to be some kind of magic word that when applied to just about anything will make it sell.
+The papers seem to be filled with news on breakthroughs in the science of anti-ageing, longevity etc. Websites bombard the reader with tips and information on living longer and preventing ageing.
+Anti-ageing seems to be some kind of magic word that when applied to just about anything will make it sell.

 The same goes for longevity, it is like a red flag.
 We are told that staying youthful and healthy well into what was once considered old age is not only possible but that it is almost our duty.
 That we are somehow letting ourselves and those around us down if we allow ourselves to age naturally.
 Up to a point I agree with that, I want to stay younger looking and healthy for as long as is reasonable.